 Although Board rules do not define initial assessments, Board Rule 217.11, Standards of Nursing Practice, addresses focused assessments performed by LVNs [Board Rule 217.11(2)(A)] and comprehensive assessments performed by RNs [Board Rule 217.11(3)(A)].

-Because the Texas Board of Nursing (BON) does not define initial assessment, it does not determine whether a LVN may complete an initial assessment.
+Because the Texas Board of Nursing (BON) does not define initial assessment, it does not determine whether an LVN may complete an initial assessment.
 All nurses are required to know and conform to not only the Nursing Practice Act and Board rules, but all federal, state and local laws affecting the nurses’ area of practice [Board Rule 217.11(1)(A)].
 As such, Board staff recommends contacting the agency that regulates the specific type of practice setting the nurse works in to determine if other laws and regulations apply to the completion of an initial assessment.
-For example, acute care facilities such as hospitals, are licensed by the Texas Department of State Health Services (www.dshs.state.tx.us).
-Nursing homes, long term care facilities, and home health are also regulated by the Texas Department of State Health Services.
-If regulations from these other entities require that a RN perform the initial patient/client assessment, then the LVN cannot perform the initial assessment for the RN.
+For example, acute care facilities such as hospitals, are licensed by the Texas Health and Human Services Facility Licensing Group.
+Nursing homes, long term care facilities, and home health are also regulated by Texas Health and Human Services Commission.
+If regulations from these other entities require that an RN perform the initial patient/client assessment, then the LVN cannot perform the initial assessment for the RN.